Compliance readiness

 Does every company need full high-risk AI compliance on August 2, 2026?

 No. The EU AI Act has staged application dates and category-specific obligations.
 August 2, 2026 is when Article 50 transparency rules start to apply.
-High-risk system obligations and their full requirements depend on the system category, use case, and deployment context.
+Under the May 2026 Omnibus political agreement, high-risk Annex III obligations move to December 2, 2027 and Annex I product-embedded obligations move to August 2, 2028, pending Official Journal publication.

-Does Contro1 make a company EU AI Act compliant?
+Does Contro1 provide EU AI Act legal certification for a company?

 No. Contro1 provides operational controls and evidence for AI agent workflows.
 Legal compliance depends on the system, role, use case, jurisdiction, and governance program.
 Contro1 is not a conformity assessment tool and does not provide legal advice.